-Curated by Hanna Maria Sawka and Dr. Frank Boyer
+Curated by Hanna Maria Sawka, MFA and Dr. Frank Boyer

 Morgan Anderson Gallery & Howard Greenberg Family Gallery

 Jan Sawka, The Memory (or The Mirror), 1987, courtesy the Estate of Jan Sawka

 Download the Jan Sawka catalogue pdf